Looking for a guide to bodyweight exercises for beginners? You have come to the right place!

-One of the best body weight exercises for beginners to train your legs is the body weight squat (otherwise known as the air squat).
+One of the best bodyweight exercises for your legs is the bodyweight squat (otherwise known as the air squat).

-If I didn’t routinely practice bodyweight squats, there is no way I would be able to get through a set of 20 Rep Squats at 6′ 10″!
-Practice makes perfect, and practicing air squats allows you to advance to more challenging training methods!
+If I didn’t routinely practice bodyweight squats, there is no way I would be able to get through a set of 20 Rep Squats!